camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-cockpit/20-dashboard.html.md

 ---

-title: 'Start Page View'
+title: 'Dashboard'
 category: 'Cockpit'

 ---

-On the start page of Cockpit you get an overview of the installed plugins - you will see at least two pre-installed plugins.
+On the dashboard of Cockpit you get an overview of the installed plugins - you will see at least two pre-installed plugins.
 Additionally installed plugins will automatically be added below the existing ones.

 ## Deployed Processes (List)